27gargshaurya-ux/Anti-Proxy-Alcohol-Detection-System-for-Vehicles/README.md

-# Anti-Proxy Alcohol Detection & Driver Authentication System
+# Anti-Proxy Alcohol Detection System

 ## 📌 Overview
 This project is an **intelligent driver authentication and alcohol detection system** designed to **prevent drunk driving and proxy cheating**.